mikhailshilkov/mikhailio-hugo/content/lab/terraform/4-storageaccount/index.md

 Run `terraform apply` to apply the changes.
 You will get quite a lengthy preview of the changes, which means that a Storage Account has many properties.
 Some of them are optional inputs that we omitted, and some are outputs that are known after the resource is created.

 Confirm the command and wait for its completion.
 Most likely, the command will fail with the message `The storage account named tfsa is already taken.`.

-This error happens because the name of a Storage Account must be globally unique.
+This error happens because each Storage Account gets a subdomain of `blob.core.windows.net`, therefore the name has to be globally unique across all Azure subscriptions worldwide.

 Notice how preview hasn't warned you about this problem.
 A successful preview doesn't guarantee the success of the operation.